jbq/pkg-salt/doc/topics/pillar/index.rst

 distributed to all minions.
 Pillar data is managed in a similar way to the Salt State Tree.

-Pillar was added to Salt in version 0.9.8 as an experimental add on.
+Pillar was added to Salt in version 0.9.8

+.. note:: Storing sensitive data

+    Unlike state tree, pillar data is only available for the targetted minion specified by the matcher type.
+This makes it useful for storing sensitive data specific to a particular minion.

 Declaring the Master Pillar
 ===========================